shapesecurity/superpack-spec/README.md

 let encoded = encode(data, { extensions: { 0: SymbolExtension } });
 ```

-Memos are only prepended for extensions that define the optional `memo`
+Memos are encoded and prepended to the SuperPack payload in descending
-function.
-Memos are encoded and prepended to the SuperPack payload in
+extension point order.
+Memos are only prepended for extensions that indicate
-descending extension point order.
-During the encoding of a memo, extensions
+that they require a memo.
+During the encoding of a memo, extensions that use a
-that define the optional `memo` function must not be applied if their extension
+memo must not be applied if their extension point is greater than that of the
-point is greater than that of the extension whose memo is being encoded.
+extension whose memo is being encoded.

 #### Examples